The North Carolina Farmworker Health Program (NCFHP) is a statewide Migrant Health Voucher Program within the North Carolina Office of Rural Health.

 - Funding local agencies to increase access to health care and dental services for farmworkers and their families

-- Building capacity, through training and technical assistance, to increase the provision of quality, culturally and linguistically appropriate services for farmworker families
+- Building sites’ capacity, through training and technical assistance, to provide quality, culturally and linguistically appropriate services for farmworker families

-- Building relationships and collaborations to connect and leverage resources in the community
+- Nurturing relationships and collaborations to leverage community resources

 Why focus on farmworkers?